NASCAR Racing 4: Reception

-The game received "generally favorable reviews", just one point shy of "universal acclaim", according to the review aggregation website Metacritic.
+The game received "generally favorable reviews", according to the review aggregation website Metacritic.

 The game sold 260,000 units in the U.S. and earned $10.4 million by August 2006, after its release in February 2001.
 It was the country's 76th best-selling computer game between January 2000 and August 2006.
 Combined sales of all NASCAR Racing computer games released between January 2000 and August 2006 had reached 900,000 in the U.S. by the latter date.

 The game was nominated for the "Best Simulation Game" award at Computer Gaming Worlds 2001 Premier Awards, which went to IL-2 Sturmovik.
 The staff wrote that the game "continued to make us believe in the complex strategy involved in driving around in circles at 200 mph."
 The staff of Computer Games Magazine named it the best racing game of 2001 at the 11th Annual Computer Games Awards, and called it "the crown King of racing games."
 The game won the award for "Best Driving Game" at GameSpots Best and Worst of 2001 Awards.